centrica-engineering/nucleus-docs/docs/patterns/asking-for-information.md

 These are extremely common form control elements used to ask customers to make choices from a small list of options, or to answer simple yes/no questions, or to toggle a single option on or off.

-Radio buttons and checkboxes are usually in the form of a question - such as "Are you a British Gas customer?" or "Which British Gas services would you like to choose?".
+Radio buttons and checkboxes are usually the answers to a question asked in the `heading` attribute of the `ns-inputter` - such as "Are you a British Gas customer?" or "Which British Gas services would you like to choose?".

 ![Checkboxes](images/asking-for-info/checkboxes.webp)
 ![Radio buttons](images/asking-for-info/radio-buttons.webp)